mohnark/saltgis-landing/README.md

 # SaltGIS

-Advanced GIS Software & Location Intelligence
+Software for Advanced Location Technologies in Geographic Information Systems

 ## Overview

+SaltGIS develops innovative software that transforms complex spatial data into clear, actionable intelligence.
+Our mission is to equip organizations with tools that make land, infrastructure, and resource management smarter, faster, and more precise.

-SaltGIS is a modern geospatial software platform that transforms location data into actionable insights.
-Built with Next.js, TypeScript, and Tailwind CSS, it provides a comprehensive solution for organizations needing powerful GIS capabilities.
+Built with Next.js, TypeScript, and Tailwind CSS, SaltGIS provides comprehensive solutions for organizations needing powerful GIS capabilities across agriculture, urban planning, environmental monitoring, and infrastructure development.

 ## Features